thisisevilevil/evilevil365/_drafts/2024-04-10-Randomize-BIOSPassword-Dell.md

 Once you have the .cctk file, you can see it's a very simple text file, just in a .cctk file format, no hocus pocus.
 ![DellBIOS](/assets/images/XXXX-XX-XX-Randomize-BIOSPasswords-Dell/DellCCTKFile.png?raw=true "Dell Command | Configure")
-if you want to cheat and just the functionality really quickly, you can grab the .cctk file I just crafted from here.
+if you want to cheat and just the functionality really quickly, you can grab the .cctk file I just crafted from [here]()

 It should contain the following
 `[cctk]